orthecreedence/cl-async/README.md

 ### event-loop-exit
 Exit the event loop.
 This will free up all resources internally and close down the event loop.

+Note that this doesn't let queued events process, and is the equivelent of doing a force close.
+Unless you really need to do this and return control to lisp, try to let your event loop exit of "natural causes" (ie, no events left to process).
+You can do this by freeing your signal handlers, servers, etc. This has the added benefit of letting any connection clients finish their requests (without accepting new ones) without completely cutting them off.

 ```common-lisp
 ;; definition